Politics đź—łď¸Ź NZ Politics

 Some of it is well deserved.

 The Dunedin hospital piece you would have to say is a real cock up on a number of levels.
 I get the budget blow out but who is advising Luxon.
 If it was me I would have announced the blow out and the cause of it and said something like we will still find a way.
-Whether that's staging the build, making some minor changes to bring the cost down, borrowing more (which is also a great out when the next election cycle comes around and the numbers are attached) or pulled back on some other areas of investment like roads of NS.
+Whether that's staging the build, making some minor changes to bring the cost down, borrowing more (which is also a great out when the next election cycle comes around and the numbers are attacked) or pulled back on some other areas of investment like roads of NS.

 Last edited: